Bahama Storm Shutters

 Selecting the best hurricane shutters depends on several factors.

-If your home is in the Fort Myers area or anywhere in the state, you’ll want to look for shutters that are Florida Building Code-approved.
+If your home is in the Southwest Florida area or anywhere in the state, you’ll want to look for shutters that are Florida Building Code-approved.
 You can search for approved products in the State of Florida’s online database.
 Our Bahama Shutters are among the products that adhere to the stringent wind-load guidelines.

 Your shutters should also be professionally installed to ensure they will protect your home properly if, and when, a storm hits.
 While a professional is needed to install them initially, they should be easily removable and replaceable by the homeowner, so last-minute hurricane preparations don’t require an appointment and an extra cost for re-installation.